kelesi/mtga-utils/README.md

 # Export your card collection from MTG: Arena
 You need to install [python-mtga](https://github.com/mtgatracker/python-mtga) to use the export tool.

-Note:
+#### Note:
 mtga-export.py reads the log MTGA/Unity log file located under:

-`"%AppData%\LocalLow\Wizards Of The Coast\MTGA\output_log.txt".`
+    "%AppData%\LocalLow\Wizards Of The Coast\MTGA\output_log.txt"

-If the developers stop logging to this file, this tool will not work anymore.
+If the MTGA game developers stop logging to this file, this export tool will not work anymore.

 ## Examples:
 Export your collection in [mtggoldfish](https://www.mtggoldfish.com/help/import_formats#mtggoldfish) format: